danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+4.0.12.0

+    * Fix: Issue #209: Added warning if Cobertura file is invalid

 4.0.11.0

-    * Fix: Fixed icons on collapse all / expand all
+    * Fix: Fixed icons on collapse all / expand all 4.0.10.0

-4.0.10.0

     * New: Issue #203: Dark theme for Azure DevOps